testing-cabal/mock/README.txt

    >>> mock(), mock(), mock()
    (3, 2, 1)

 Mock has many other ways you can configure it and control its behaviour.
+For example the ``spec`` argument configures the mock to take its specification from another object.
+Attempting to access attributes or methods on the mock that don't exist on the spec will fail with an ``AttributeError``.

 The ``patch`` decorator / context manager makes it easy to mock classes or objects in a module under test.
 The object you specify will be replaced with a